 The oppression of the populace

-Dictatorship is governed by fear, and the majority of dictators succeed in installing fear in their subjects and occasionally even killing them.
+Dictatorship is governed by fear, and the majority of dictators succeed in instilling fear in their subjects and occasionally even killing them.

 Not a sustainable solution